Disability and Accessibility

 Alt text on images

-We’ve worked hard to ensure that all images on the website have descriptive alt text to ensure blind or partially sighted users can still interpret the content.
+We’ve worked hard to ensure that images on the website have descriptive alt text to ensure blind or partially-sighted users can still interpret the content.

 Use of white space and large font sizes

-Our website has a large, open feel with lots of white space and large font sizes to ensure content is easy to read and digest.
+Our website has a large, open feel with large font sizes to ensure content is easy to read and digest.

 Consistent navigation structure

 We’ve worked hard to achieve a high level of accessibility, but we’re aware that websites change over time and evolve as user behaviours change.
 Achieving accessibility is not an automated process and is often down to subjective manual review.
 We believe that our website achieves a high level of accessibility, but if you are a user with a disability and you encounter any problems when using our website or have suggestions on how we could improve accessibility, we would welcome your feedback.
-Please email us at email@example.com.
+Please email Rachel Skillen, Head of Audience and Communications at email@example.com or call 01206 713700.